DUKE42web/DUKE/website/storybook/official-tutorial/component-driven-design.md

 [Component Driven Development](https://blog.hichroma.com/component-driven-development-ce1109d56c8e)

 A development methodology that anchors the build process around components.
-It is a process that builds UIs from the “bottom up” by starting at the level of components and ending at the level of pages or screens.
+It is a process that builds UIs from the "bottom up" by starting at the level of components and ending at the level of pages or screens.

 [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/)